CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 - On the right upper corner of this form, you can check Total Working Time in a week.

   ![Resource Calendar Working Hours](./media/resources/resource-calendar-working-hours.webp)
 - The Exceptions tab is used to mark additional capacity of Resources for a specified date and time.

-- The Exceptions tab is used to mark additional capacity of Resources for a specified date and time.

   ![Exceptions](./media/resources/resource-calendar-exceptions.webp)